Requirements for the Completion of a Minor

 To successfully complete a Minor, you must:

 — complete six courses (with a minimum GPA of 3.0 ) in the subject of your Minor.
-Four of these courses should also fulfill the Humanistic Studies requirements, so they may include Critical Inquiry, Theory courses, Intellectual History courses, Literature courses, and General Academic Electives.
+Four of these courses should also fulfill the Humanistic Studies requirements, so they may include Critical Inquiry, Theory courses, Intellectual History courses, Literature courses,, Math/Science, and General Academic Electives.
 Two should be additional courses (from any of the above).
+Note: Minors have the same required course of study in Humanistic Studies as all students at MICA, along with two additional humanistic studies electives and a thesis.

 — consult with your Academic Advisor and the Minors Advisor, Paul Jaskunas, (firstname.lastname@example.org) before you register for any course that you intend to fulfill your Minor.

-— Register for your Minor and complete the Registration form in your Junior or Sophomore year
+— Register for your Minor and complete the Registration form in your Sophomore or Junior year

 — Complete a Minors Thesis.